CircuitPython

 CircuitPython is an open-source derivative of the MicroPython programming language targeted toward students and beginners.
 Development of CircuitPython is supported by Adafruit Industries.
 It is a software implementation of the Python 3 programming language, written in C. It has been ported to run on several modern microcontrollers.

 CircuitPython consists of a Python compiler to bytecode and a runtime interpreter of that bytecode that runs on the microcontroller hardware.
 The user is presented with an interactive prompt (the REPL) to execute supported commands immediately.
 Included are a selection of core Python libraries.
 CircuitPython includes modules which give the programmer access to the low-level hardware of supported products as well as higher-level libraries for beginners.

 CircuitPython is a fork of MicroPython, originally created by Damien George.
 The MicroPython community continues to discuss forks of MicroPython into variants such as CircuitPython.

-CircuitPython is targeted to be compliant with CPython, the reference implementation of the Python programming language.
+CircuitPython is targeted to be compatible with CPython, the reference implementation of the Python programming language.
 Programs written for CircuitPython-compatible boards may not run unmodified on other platforms such as the Raspberry Pi.